ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 existing storage for pallet-assets/pallet-asset-registry/pallet-currency-factory to an alternative.

+## Conclusion

+After analyzing possible solutions, the best course of action to deprecate Currency Factory is to maintain a fork of Parity's pallet-assets, embrace the design Moonbeam uses to maintain two instances of their pallet, and to remove our asset ID reservation system (for release two).

+This can be accomplished in two main phases:

+1. Create a fork of Parity's pallet-assets and add the features we need

+2. Replace our pallet-assets and pallet-currency-factory with two instances of Parity's pallet-assets.

+Parts of either of these phases can be scaled down for release two.

+### Fork of Parity's pallet-assets

+1. Create a non-traditional fork of Parity's pallet-assets

+2. Implement `frame_support::traits::tokens::fungibles::MutateHold` for
+pallet-assets

+3. Translate calls into our old pallet-assets and pallet-currency-factory to our new pallet-assets

+### Manage Two Instances of pallet-assets

+1. Configure instance for mintable assets

+2. Configure instance for external assets

+3. Route calls between the two instances

 ## Questions

 * > As for asset metadata, we don't have standards for formatting this nor do we